adrblo/distributed-hash-table/README.md

-#  Development Repository for Implementing a Distributed Hash Table in Julia MPI
+#  Distributed Hash Table on a Skip+ Graph in Julia MPI

 ## Setup